joshlang/Cosmogenesis/README.md

 - **Now everything works!**
 - Must delete the "Temp" folder before rebuild, and repeat the process

+#### Second biggest ask

-Second biggest ask:  A better debugging experience
+A better debugging experience

 I'm new to roslyn stuff (syntax and symbols, as opposed to reflection).
 So the debugger was crucial for me feeling my way through all this.

 My approach was to add `Debugger.Launch();` in my generator then rebuild the target project.
 Of course, during the rebuild, a prompt opens and lets me start the debugger, and I can walk my way through.
 But of course, it's cumbersome to add/remove it all the time.
 And removing it *is* often necessary to stop the debugger from popping up after every keystroke.

 An F5 experience somehow would be ideal.
 Maybe a button that says "Build [with generator debugger]" as a menu option.

+#### State?

+Can I save state between generations?

+Scenario: if someone renames "BobDoc" to "BobDoc2", how could I detect the change and warn that they're about to destabalize the schema?

 ## License